Baby Wipes: Everything You Need to Know

 - Water.
 Not surprisingly, most baby wipes are saturated with at least 95% water (typically filtered, purified, or distilled).

 - Oils and Moisturizers.
 Oils help remove soil from your baby's bottom, keep the wipe from drying out too easily, and provide a thin moisturizing film for the skin.
-Most baby wipes use olive oil, vegetable oil, olus oil, coconut oil, castor oil, glycerin, or various seed oils (like tomato, raspberry, cranberry, sunflower).
+Most baby wipes use olive oil, vegetable oil, olus oil, coconut oil, castor oil, glycerin, or various seed oils (like tomato, raspberry, cranberry, and sunflower).
 Of course, some oils are more irritating than others.

 - Cleansers.
 In most baby wipes, this is basically like a drop of soap.
 Of course, what's in the soap matters quite a bit.
 Sometimes the cleansers are relatively mild surfactants like lauryl glucoside or disodium cocoamphodiacetate, but sometimes they are relatively harsh like sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).